jaimalhi/Music-Bot/README.md

 # Music-Bot -> WIP
----
 - Will use **+** as the indentifier

-## Development Tasks
+## Features
-- [x] add *clean* feature to delete messages from chat
+- *clean* feature to delete messages from chat
-- [ ] add *help* command that shows all other commands
+- *help* command that shows all other commands
-- [ ] play, stop, skip, and queue music through youtube
+- Play, stop, skip, and queue music through youtube
-- [ ] auto timeout, ie. leave channel by itself after a set time of no music playing
+- Auto timeout, ie. leave channel by itself after a set time of no music playing
-- [ ] all features from above + play through Soundcloud
+- Play through Soundcloud

 ## Resources
 - using [Node.js](https://nodejs.org/en?ref=gabrieltanner.org) version 18.16.0 LTS